ls1intum/Artemis/docs/dev/local-moodle-setup-for-lti.rst

 .. caution::

    The setup uses a docker-compose file based on configurations that Bitnami provided under the Apache License, Version 2.0.
-   You can find the original configuration at the `Bitnami GitHub repository <https://github.com/bitnami/containers/tree/main/bitnami/moodle>`_.
+   You can find the original configuration in the `Bitnami GitHub repository <https://github.com/bitnami/containers/tree/main/bitnami/moodle>`_.
    Usage of the Moodle™ trademark within this guide does not imply affiliation with or endorsement by Moodle HQ, which maintains the Moodle LMS independently.

 Prerequisites